Background pattern

 • Indigestion

-• Skin rash or skin lesions with a ring of pink/red color and a pale center, which may itch, peel, or be filled with fluid.
-The rash appears especially on the palms of the hands or soles of the feet.
-They may be signs of a severe allergy to the medication, known as "erythema multiforme".
+• Skin rash or skin lesions with a pink/red ring and a pale center, which may itch, peel, or be filled with fluid.
+The rash appears especially on the palms of the hands or the soles of the feet.
+They may be signs of a severe allergy to the medicine, known as "erythema multiforme".

 Reporting of side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through the Spanish System for the Vigilance of Medicines for Human Use: https://www.notificaRAM.es/.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, talk to your doctor or pharmacist, even if it is possible side effects not listed in this leaflet.
+You can also report side effects directly through the Spanish Medicines and Healthcare Products Agency (AEMPS) website (https://www.notificaRAM.es/).
+By reporting side effects, you can help provide more information on the safety of this medicine.

 Composition of Cefixima Normon

-• The active ingredient is cefixima.
-A capsule contains 200 mg of cefixima (as trihydrate).
+• The active substance is cefixime.
+One capsule contains 200 mg of cefixime (as trihydrate).

-• The other components (excipients) are: anhydrous colloidal silica, macrogol stearate 40, and magnesium stearate.
-Components of the capsule: gelatin, yellow iron oxide (E-172), and titanium dioxide (E-171).
+• The other ingredients (excipients) are: colloidal anhydrous silica, macrogol stearate 40, and magnesium stearate.
+Capsule components: gelatin, yellow iron oxide (E-172), and titanium dioxide (E-171).

-Cefixima Normon 200 mg are hard, yellow opaque capsules that are packaged in PVC/Aluminum blisters and are presented in packs of 14 and 21 hard capsules.
+Cefixima Normon 200 mg are hard yellow opaque capsules packaged in PVC/Aluminum blisters and presented in packs of 14 and 21 hard capsules.

 Ronda de Valdecarrizo, 6